iraadit/template_cpp/README.md

 Magical template for C projects, improves quality of life.

 Released into the public domain so you don't have to bother with crediting this.
-The only exception is cmake/apidoc.py which is BSD licensed.
+The only exception is cmake/apidoc.py which is BSD licensed and will be removed in the future.

-Generated sphinx/doxygen-based documentation:
+A list of software used can be found in this file.
+For absolute minimum requirements for build steps refer to `ci/docker_targets/*/bootstrap.sh`.

+Further details and diagrams are provided in the generated sphinx/doxygen-based html documentation:
 * [Latest release tag](https://template.doc.mel.vin/c)
 * [Development version](https://doc.mel.vin/template/c/review-master-sm85pj)